 Since foxes tend to avoid humans, they are rarely dangerous.
 However, acclimatized foxes may pose a series of other risks.
 For example, if you have a chicken coop on your property, foxes will attack your chickens.
 They are also potential carriers of several zoonotic diseases including rabies, canine distemper, leptospirosis, and tularemia.

 They may also attack other livestock, small pets, and even kids.
 And in their quest for food, they will make a mess of your trash cans.
-Visit wildlife-removal.com to lean how to get rid of foxes from your property.
+Our knowledgeable team is available to help you learn about fox removal and exclusion from your property.

-Thankfully, keeping foxes away from your property isn’t too complicated.
+Thankfully, fox removal from your property isn’t too complicated.
 In this post, we share some of the proven tactics we use at District Wildlife Solutions to keep foxes at bay.

 Believe it or not, a hungry fox will go to great lengths to find food – even if that means invading your property.
 And since foxes have a diverse diet – from rodents to frogs to carrion to fruits and berries – your trashcan can attract these nuisance pests.